Acceptor#

 • Use accept() + startEncryption() for STARTTLS patterns

-• Use reactor integration for scalable servers
+• Use ReactorThread for straightforward event-driven servers

 • Close acceptors explicitly when done